-- Directors are paid \$135,000 of their annual retainer in equity, either in the form of market value stock options, restricted stock or RSUs, based on the director's timely election, with the equity issued on the first NYSE trading day of January of each calendar year valued at the NYSE market closing price of Company common stock on that date; and - If no timely election is made, the non-management director receives his or her annual equity compensation in the form of \$135,000 of market value stock options awarded on the first NYSE trading day of each year.
+- Directors are paid \$135,000 (\$160,000 as of January 1, 2020) of their annual retainer in equity, either in the form of market value stock options, restricted stock or RSUs, based on the director's timely election, with the equity issued on the first NYSE trading day of January of each calendar year valued at the NYSE market closing price of Company common stock on that date; and - If no timely election is made, the non-management director receives his or her annual equity compensation in the form of \$160,000 (\$160,000 as of January 1, 2020) of market value stock options awarded on the first NYSE trading day of each year.

 Newly elected non-management directors receive cash compensation and equity compensation which has been prorated for the period of their service during the year.
-Pursuant to the non-management director sub-plan of the 2011 Plan, upon the date of their initial election to the Board, newly elected non-management directors receive \$100,000 of restricted stock valued at the market closing price of Company common stock on that date.
+Pursuant to the non-employee director sub-plan of the 2018 Plan, upon the date of their initial election to the Board, newly elected non-management directors receive \$100,000 of restricted stock valued at the market closing price of Company common stock on that date.